Rafase282/Timestamp-API/README.md

 [Github](https://github.com/Rafase282) | [FreeCodeCamp](http://www.freecodecamp.com/rafase282) | [CodePen](http://codepen.io/Rafase282/) | [LinkedIn](https://www.linkedin.com/in/rafase282) | [Blog/Site](https://rafase282.wordpress.com/) | [E-Mail](mailto:rafase282@gmail.com)

-# FreeCodeCamp API Basejump: Timestamp microservice
+# FreeCodeCamp API Basejump: Timestamp Microservice
 ### User stories:
 1. I can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: January 1, 2016)
 2. If it does, it returns both the Unix timestamp and the natural language form of that date.